MicrosoftDocs/mixed-reality/mixed-reality-docs/core-concepts-landingpage.md

 # Core concepts overview

 Before diving into the design your experience, it's helpful to understand a few core concepts.
-Each topic below is a underlying factor that fundamentally affects and contributes to the quality of the mixed reality experience you are creating for your user.
+Each topic below is an underlying factor that fundamentally affects and contributes to the quality of the mixed reality experience you are creating for your user.

 :::row:::
     :::column:::